openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 @endsphinxdirective

 ### ov::hint::model_priority
-The property enables you to control the priorities of networks in Auto-Device Plugin.
+The property enables you to control the priorities of networks in the Auto-Device plugin.
 A high-priority network will be loaded to a supported high-priority device.
 A lower-priority network will not be loaded to a device that is occupied by a higher-priority network.

 @sphinxdirective
 .. tab:: C++ API